MartinR2345/EndtoEndCybersecurityProgram-/README.md

   <img src="https://i.imgur.com/GQ9zwoX.png" height="50%" width="60%" alt="SaveRecords"/>
 </p>

-I gave this fictional company (AI Driven) <strong>three threats</strong>, <strong>seven vulnerabilities/existing security weaknesses</strong>.
-I then connected my threats and vulnerabilities together to show how they go hand in hand and this connection helped me create <strong>five risk scenarios</strong> for my five critical business assets.

-<strong>THREATS</strong> (Something that could potentially cause harm to company) </br>
+I identified the major cybersecurity <strong>threats</strong> (Something that could potentially cause harm to company) facing the organizaiton. </br>

+Examples included:
 <ol>
  <li><strong>Phishing Attacks</strong> - Attackers attempt to trick users into revealing credentials or downloading malicious content</li>
-  <li><strong>Cloud Based Attacks</strong> - Attackers target weaknesses within the AWS cloud environment</li>
+  <li><strong>Cloud Attacks</strong> - Attackers target weaknesses within the AWS cloud environment</li>
   <li><strong>Web Applications Attacks</strong> - Attackers exploit weaknesses within the payment processing application</li>
 </ol>

-<strong>VULNERABILITIES</strong> (A weakness that attackers can exploit) </br>
+I also identified <strong>vulnerabilities</strong> (A weakness that attackers can exploit) such as:  </br>
 <ol>
  <li><strong>Weak MFA Adoption</strong> - Multi-factor authentication is not consistently enforced across systems.
 Multi-factor authentication is not fully enforced across all employee, administrative, and cloud accounts, increasing the risk of unauthorized access if credentials are compromised.</li>
-  <li><strong>Cloud Misconfiguration</strong> - Improper AWS security settings or exposed cloud resources.
+  <li><strong>Cloud Misconfigurations</strong> - Improper AWS security settings or exposed cloud resources.
 Misconfigured AWS cloud resources and security settings could expose sensitive systems and data to unauthorized access.</li>
+  <li><strong>Limited Security Monitoring</strong> - Limited centralized monitoring and threat detection capabilities.
+AI Driven currently has limited centralized logging and monitoring capabilities, which may delay the detection and response to suspicious activity or security incidents.</li>
   <li><strong>Unpatched Systems</strong> - Systems and applications are not updated regularly with security patches.
 Some systems and applications may not receive timely security updates or patches, increasing exposure to known vulnerabilities and exploits.</li>
-  <li><strong>Limited Security Monitoring</strong> - Limited centralized monitoring and threat detection capabilities.
-AI Driven currently has limited centralized logging and monitoring capabilities, which may delay the detection and response to suspicious activity or security incidents.</li>
   <li><strong>Weak Security Awareness Training</strong> - Employees receive limited cybersecurity and phishing awareness training.
 Employees may not receive frequent or advanced cybersecurity awareness training, increasing the likelihood of successful phishing and social engineering attacks. </li>
- <li><strong>Insufficient Data Encryption</strong> - Sensitive data may not be consistently encrypted across all systems, databases, storage locations, or transmission channels.
-This could increase the risk of unauthorized disclosure of PCI payment card data and customer information if systems are compromised. </li>
- <li><strong>Inadequate Backup and Recovery Testing</strong> - Although backup processes exist, backups may not be regularly tested or validated to ensure successful recovery during a cyber incident, ransomware attack, or system outage.
-This could increase recovery time and operational disruption. </li>
 </ol>

+I then combined the threats and vulnerabilities into realistic risk scenarios that described how an attacker could exploit these weaknessess below: </br>
 <strong>THE CONNECTION BETWEEN THREATS & VULNERABILITY TOGEHTER </strong> </br>
 <p align="center">
   <img src="https://i.imgur.com/p675uSV.png" height="50%" width="60%" alt="SaveRecords"/>